-Why Memes Die
+A Unified Theory of Meme Death

 “Only when it comes to jokes is the idea of ‘meaning’ so often vehemently denied,” Elise Kramer, an anthropologist currently at the University of Illinois, wrote in a 2011 study of online rape jokes.
 “Poems, paintings, photographs, songs, and so on are all seen as having meaning ‘beneath’ the aesthetic surface, and the relationship between the message and the medium is often the focus of appreciation.”
 Kramer’s point is not that jokes cannot be explicated or unpacked, but rather that jokes—and memes, I’ll add—uniquely and deliberately make depth inconsequential to their appreciation.
 As displayed by recent gaffes like Bill Maher’s “house nigger” joke and Tina Fey’s “let them eat cake” sketch, comedy remains the most resilient place for ethically dodgy art.
 Reading “too much” into jokes is frowned upon and offended audiences are often told “it’s not that deep.”

 Memes are viewed the same way, even by those who write about them.
 There’s an obligatory defense embedded in most meme coverage, as if writers sense they must keep the analysis at a minimum lest they spoil the fun.
 In a love letter to Doge, Adrian Chen wondered if “by writing it I played a crucial role” in guiding the meme toward obsolescence, “proving once again that writing about internet culture is basically inseparable from ruining internet culture.”
-Last summer, while declaring Harambe too dark to be corporatized and therefore too weird to die, New York Magazine’s Brian Feldman admitted “there are other ways to end the Harambe meme.
+Last summer, while declaring Harambe too dark to be corporatized and therefore too weird to die, New York magazine’s Brian Feldman admitted “there are other ways to end the Harambe meme.
 Like writing a think piece about it.”
 A month later The Guardian’s Elena Cresci repeated the line like gospel: “When it comes to memes, there’s a rule: It is dead as soon as the think pieces come out.”
 She even likens memes to jokes directly, asserting that “when memes go mainstream it means they’re not funny anymore.
 Memes are just in-jokes between people on the internet, and everyone knows jokes are much less funny one you’ve explained them.”

 This evaluation shows another way memes and jokes are similar: Both are, returning to Kramer, “aesthetic forms where felicity (i.e., ‘getting’ it) is seen as an instantaneous process.”
 Unlike a painting, novel, or even a rousing Twitter thread which one is expected to “savor” like “a good meal,” the person who does not get the joke or meme immediately is considered a lost cause.
 “The person who spends too much time mulling over a joke is accused of ruining it,” Kramer writes.
 Tech reporters included, apparently.